 According to the new arrangements to be fixed shortly by the Gouvernement Princier, Caroli Immo would withdraw the economic claims, amounting to EUR 141 million, in view of starting the four-year great urban project, as originally planned.
 This will be possible on the condition of reducing the surface of the new district in order to allow the continuity of the most popular Formula 1 Grand Prix de Monaco, in complete safety.
 A private building, a state housing, a series of accommodations for professionals working in Port Hercules and an iconic museum area devoted to Man and the Sea will be part of the new neighbourhood.

 This outcome provides a valuable signal which bodes well for the future.
 Now, the floor is open to the legislative body, the Conseil National, that welcomed the news.

-What is the subject of this legal dispute?
+But what is the subject of this legal dispute?
 What are the reasons that led the Supreme Court to give such a judgement?
-What consequences will follow?
 HelloMonaco wants to rebuild the key points of this legal case that may mark the Princely jurisprudence in the nearest future.